-By Michele Lamoureux, Host of The Good Life Coach podcast, inspiring women to live the life they were born to live.
+By Michele Lamoureux, Host of The Good Life with Michele Lamoureux podcast and author of “Design a Life You Love,” inspiring women to live the life they were born to live.

 I know first-hand that it can be overwhelming to start something new, but I assure you that your voice is necessary and powerful.
 The world needs your unique gifts, and I’m so excited for you to start your podcasting journey.